krasch/smart-assistants/recommender-system/README.md

 * Katharina Rasch.
 [Smart assistants for smart homes](http://www.diva-portal.org/smash/get/diva2:650328/FULLTEXT01.pdf).
 PhD thesis, KTH Royal Institute of Technology, Stockholm, Sweden, 2014

+(You will probably be a bit lost here, if you have not read at least the first paper, unfortunately.)

 Prerequisites
 ==============